 How to make a bird feeder

 Creating your very own bird feeder to assist our feathered friends and brighten up your garden couldn’t be simpler.
 There are so many materials that can be used to build either basic or intricate designs, with the majority of the materials being found around the house.
-The complexity of the build will depend on the type of feeder that you would like to make, but there are a wide variety that are great for toddlers and up.
+The complexity of the build will depend on the type of feeder that you would like to make, but there is a wide variety that is great for toddlers and up.

 There are two main types of DIY bird feeders; biodegradable and non-biodegradable.
 Non-biodegradable ones can be made from items such as plastic bottles, glass bottles, tin cans, jars, cups and saucers or drink cartons.
 Biodegradable feeders can be made using fruit, peanut butter, lard and seeds.